temporalio/samples-server/extensibility/authorizer/README.md

 - Run `tctl n l` to list available namespaces.
 You should only see "temporal-system" initially.
 - Run `tctl --ns test n register to create a namespace "test"
 - Run `tctl n l` To see "test" listed
 - Run `tctl --ns test n update` to try to update the "test" namespace.
-You should see a `PermissionDenied` error because `myAuthorizer` denies `UpdateNameSpace` calls.
+You should see a `PermissionDenied` error because `myAuthorizer` denies `UpdateNamespace` calls.